Catori/catori_core-rs/README.md

 LHS=>RHS

+The type system is established the rules that can be performed by these types.

 ### Sum/Concatenation Type
 The Sum type is the addition or concatenation of two paths.
 We will use the standard addition "operator"(+) to define a Sum Type